MicrosoftDocs/win32/desktop-src/HyperV_v2/setparentvirtualharddisk-msvm-imagemanagementservice.md

 ---
-Description: Updates the parent for the specified leaf and child virtual hard disk files. ms.assetid: 5ad41218-bcfd-449a-a66e-2096a1d96bf5
+description: Updates the parent for the specified leaf and child virtual hard disk files. ms.assetid: 5ad41218-bcfd-449a-a66e-2096a1d96bf5
 title: SetParentVirtualHardDisk method of the Msvm_ImageManagementService class ms.topic: reference